lianjiezh/vLLM-metax/README.md

 ```
 There are two ways to build the plugin:

-**build on *released* docker images:**
+> build on *released* docker image

-we need to add `-no-build-isolation` flag (or an equivalent one) during package building.
-Since all the requirements are already pre-installed in released docker image.
+> we need to add `-no-build-isolation` flag (or an equivalent one) during package building.
+> Since all the requirements are already pre-installed in released docker image.

 - if you want to build the binary distribution: